raspberrypilearning/butterfly-garden/en/step_3.md

 --- /task ---

-The number 90 in the `point in direction`{:class="block3motion"} means point to the right which is why the butterfly flies to the right to start with.
+The number 90 in `point in direction`{:class="block3motion"} means point to the right which is why the butterfly flies to the right to start with.
 0 means point up towards the top of the stage.
 You're going to make Butterfly 2 fly at a 45 degree angle.

 --- task ---
 Click on the number `(90)` in the `point in direction`{:class="block3motion"} block and change the number to 45.
 You can do this by moving the arrow that appears, or just by typing `45`.